History of Nick Sirianni in Timeline

 In 1999, Nick Sirianni graduated from Southwestern Central High School in West Ellicott, New York.

-In 2000, Nick Sirianni won a national championship playing wide receiver at Division III Mount Union.
+In 2000, Nick Sirianni won a national championship while playing wide receiver at Division III Mount Union.

-In 2001, Nick Sirianni won a national championship playing wide receiver at Division III Mount Union.
+In 2001, Nick Sirianni won another national championship while playing wide receiver at Division III Mount Union.

-In 2002, Nick Sirianni won a national championship playing wide receiver at Division III Mount Union.
+In 2002, Nick Sirianni secured his third national championship as a wide receiver for Division III Mount Union.

-In 2003, Nick Sirianni had 998 yards and 13 touchdowns as a senior, and graduated from Mount Union with a degree in education.
+In 2003, Nick Sirianni graduated from Mount Union with a degree in education.

 In 2009, Nick Sirianni was hired as the offensive quality control coach for the Kansas City Chiefs by Todd Haley.